 The PhonLab at the Centre for General Linguistics (ZAS) offers very good employment and training opportunities for research and education in the fields of phonetics and phonology.

-We have close cooperative relationships with Humboldt-University, Prof. Pompino-Marschall, the Institut of Phonetics at LMU Munich, Technical University Berlin, our French partner in Grenoble (GIPSA lab) and the University of Edinburgh.
+We have close cooperative relationships with Humboldt-University, Prof. Pompino-Marschall and Prof. Ch.
+Mooshammer, the Institut of Phonetics at LMU Munich, our French partner in Grenoble (GIPSA lab), the LPL Aix-en-Provence and the University of Jena, the TU Dresden and with the EVA-MPI Leipzig.

 The PhonLab was originally established with help of the Max Planck Association in 1994 and it was reconceived and rebuilt under the direction of Prof. Pompino-Marschall and Jörg Dreyer in its current home at Schützenstr.18.
 Our Lab supports all colleagues and students at the ZAS in their scientific research and fieldwork.
 We also have the resources to help outside researchers, if they have questions or problems about technical experiments.
 Please contact Jörg Dreyer.